OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-25.md

 # Proverbs Chapter 25

 ## Proverbs 25:1

-These also are proverbs of Solomon,
-Which the men of Hezekiah, king of Judah, transcribed.
+These are further proverbs of Solomon, transcribed by the men of Hezekiah, king of Judah.

 ## Proverbs 25:2

-It is the glory of God to conceal a matter,
-But the glory of kings is to search a matter out.
+It is the glory of God to conceal a matter; the honour of kings is to search out a matter.

 ## Proverbs 25:3

-As the heavens for height and the earth for depth,
-So the hearts of kings are unsearchable.
+As the heavens are high and the earth is deep, so the heart of kings is unsearchable.

 ## Proverbs 25:4

-Remove the dross from the silver,
+Remove the impurities from the silver, and a vessel emerges for the silversmith.
-And material comes out for the silversmith;

 ## Proverbs 25:5

-Remove the wicked before the king,
-And his throne will be established in righteousness.
+Remove the wicked from the king’s presence, and his throne will be established through righteousness.

 ## Proverbs 25:6

-Do not boast in the presence of the king,
-And do not stand in the place of great people;
+Do not exalt yourself in the king’s presence, and do not stand in the place of the great.

 ## Proverbs 25:7

-For it is better that it be said to you, “Come up here,”
-Than for you to be placed lower in the presence of a prince
-Whom your eyes have seen.
+It is better for him to say to you, “Come up here,” than for you to be humiliated before the prince whom your eyes have seen.

----

 ## Proverbs 25:8

-Do not go out hastily to argue your case;
-Otherwise, what will you do in the end,
+Do not go hastily to court, for what will you do in the end if your neighbour puts you to shame?
-When your neighbour humiliates you?

 ## Proverbs 25:9

-Argue your case with your neighbour,
+Argue your case with your neighbour, and do not betray another’s confidence,
-And do not reveal the secret of another,

 ## Proverbs 25:10

-So that the one who hears it will not put you to shame,
+lest the one who hears it put you to shame, and your reputation be ruined.
-And the evil report about you will not be removed.

 ## Proverbs 25:11

-Like apples of gold in settings of silver
-Is a word spoken at the proper time.
+Like apples of gold in settings of silver is a word spoken at the right time.

 ## Proverbs 25:12

-Like a gold ring and jewellery of fine gold
-Is a wise reprover to a listening ear.
+Like a gold earring or a fine gold ornament is a wise rebuke to a listening ear.

 ## Proverbs 25:13

-Like the cold of snow in harvest time
-Is a faithful messenger to those who send him,
-For he refreshes the soul of his masters.
+Like the coolness of snow at harvest time is a faithful messenger to those who send him; he refreshes the soul of his master.

 ## Proverbs 25:14

-Like clouds and wind without rain
-Is a person who boasts of gifts falsely.
+Like clouds and wind without rain is one who boasts of gifts never given.

 ## Proverbs 25:15

-Through patience a ruler may be persuaded,
-And a gentle tongue breaks bone.
+Through patience a ruler can be persuaded, and a gentle tongue can break a bone.

 ## Proverbs 25:16

-Have you found honey?
-Eat only what you need,
+If you find honey, eat only what you need, lest you have too much and vomit.
-So that you do not have it in excess and vomit it.

 ## Proverbs 25:17

-Let your foot rarely be in your neighbour’s house,
-Or he will become weary of you and hate you.
+Let your foot seldom be in your neighbour’s house, lest he become weary of you and hate you.

----

 ## Proverbs 25:18

-Like a club, a sword, and a sharp arrow
-Is a person who gives false testimony against his neighbour.
+Like a club, a sword, or a sharp arrow is one who gives false testimony against a neighbour.

 ## Proverbs 25:19

-Like a bad tooth and an unsteady foot
+Like a bad tooth or a lame foot is reliance on the unfaithful in times of trouble.
-Is confidence in a treacherous person in a time of trouble.

 ## Proverbs 25:20

-Like one who takes off a garment on a cold day,
-Or like vinegar on soda,
-Is one who sings songs to a troubled heart.
+Like one who takes away a garment on a cold day, or vinegar on soda, is one who sings songs to a heavy heart.

 ## Proverbs 25:21

-If your enemy is hungry, give him food to eat;
-And if he is thirsty, give him water to drink;
+If your enemy is hungry, give him food to eat; if he is thirsty, give him water to drink.

 ## Proverbs 25:22

-For you will heap burning coals on his head,
-And the Lord will reward you.
+In doing this, you will heap burning coals on his head, and the Lord will reward you.

 ## Proverbs 25:23

-The north wind brings forth rain,
-And a gossiping tongue, an angry face.
+As the north wind brings rain, so a sly tongue brings an angry face.

 ## Proverbs 25:24

-It is better to live on a corner of the roof
-Than in a house shared with a contentious woman.
+Better to live on a corner of the roof than to share a house with a quarrelsome woman.

 ## Proverbs 25:25

-Like cold water to a weary soul,
-So is good news from a distant land.
+Like cold water to a weary soul is good news from a distant land.

 ## Proverbs 25:26

-Like a trampled spring and a polluted well
-Is a righteous person who gives way before the wicked.
+Like a muddied spring or a polluted well are the righteous who give way before the wicked.

 ## Proverbs 25:27

-It is not good to eat much honey,
-Nor is it glory to search out one’s own glory.
+It is not good to eat too much honey, nor is it honourable to seek one’s own glory.

 ## Proverbs 25:28

-Like a city that is broken into and without walls
-Is a person who has no control over his spirit.
+Like a city whose walls are broken down is a person who lacks self-control.